McRipper/Chef-Cookbooks/README.md

 # Chef

-Chef recipes to install a base system with rbenv, Passenger and Nginx Search engine provided by Solr
+Chef recipes to install a base system with rbenv, Passenger and Nginx, Search engine provided by Solr

 ## Capistrano